Mrs C-L Harrison

 Mrs D Stoker

-We believe in an oral approach, with lessons conducted largely in the foreign language, supported by careful study and practice of grammar and vocabulary.
-We aim to develop the skills of listening, reading, speaking and writing through a wide range of activities including: class oral work, pair work, group work, acting out dialogues, vocabulary learning, oral and written grammar drills, listening to and watching recorded material, songs, playing language games, dictation, using interactive computer resources, memorising talks and writing compositions.
+We believe in a communicative approach, exposing students to maximum target language, supported by careful study and practice of grammar and vocabulary.
+We aim to develop the skills of listening, reading, speaking and writing through a wide range of activities including:

-Assessment takes the form of regular end of unit tests in listening, reading and writing, along with end of year examinations, which also include an assessment of oral proficiency.
+Assessment takes the form of regular end of unit tests in listening, reading, speaking and writing, together with end of year examinations.
+In 2019, 98.6% of students achieved grades 5-9 in French and 91% in 2020.

 A large majority of students enter at higher tier.
-All four skills (listening, reading, writing and speaking) are assessed in end-of-course examinations.
+All four skills (listening, reading, writing and speaking) are assessed in end-of-cuorse examinations, although the 2021 examinations have been adapted due to Covid-19.

-French German and Spanish are offered at A Level.
+French, German and Spanish are offered at A Level.
 Students have two teachers for both French and Spanish, and one for German.
+They study many fascinating topics around social, political and artistic culture.
+Skills of communication, analysis, evaluation and debate are fully developed.

-All students are invited and encouraged to join the Second Year Normandy trip, which takes place in the final week of the summer term in the Second Year.
-This is a week spent at a rural chateau near to Bayeux, in the north of France, with educational visits to sites of interest (including the Bayeux Tapestry, the D-Day landing beaches and war cemeteries) and opportunities to speak French and learn about the culture of the region.
+All students are encouraged to join the Second Year Normandy trip, which takes place (ordinarily) in the final week of the summer term.
+This is a week spent at a rural chateau with educational visits to sites of interest (including the Bayeux Tapestry, the D-Day landing beaches and war cemeteries) and opportunities to speak French and learn about the culture of the region.
 This is not only valuable from the linguistic point of view; it provides an excellent and fun opportunity for social development.

 Since 1988 we have been running an exchange scheme for Fourth Year, Fifth Year and A level students with the Institution Saint Louis in Pont l'Abbé d'Arnoult in south west France.
 This exchanges runs every other year.

-Spanish pupils have been able to participate in trips to Madrid in the last few years, and in 2018 a new exchange programme was started with a school in Granada in the south of Spain.
-This is open to pupils in the Fourth Year, Fifth Year and Sixth Form and runs every other year, in the years when the French exchange is not running.
+Spanish pupils have been able to participate in trips to Madrid in the last few years, and in 2018 a new exchange programme was started with a school in Granada.
+This is open to GCSE and A Level students and runs every other year, in the opposite year to the French exchange.

-Over the last few years there have been cultural trips to Berlin for students of German.
-This year (2019) there will be a trip for students in the Fourth Year, Fifth Year and Sixth Form to Bremen.
+Over the last few years there have been cultural trips to Berlin for students studying German.

 The department was recently rehoused in the brand new classroom block, and uses five modern and well-equipped teaching rooms, provided with up-to-date interactive screens and computers.
 Pupils make regular use of the school ICT rooms in MFL lessons.
 The school library is well-stocked with books, dictionaries and DVDs, whilst satellite television is also available to students.

-We attract an unusually large number of students at A Level (there are over 35 A Level linguists at present) and well over half achieve A* - B grades.
+We attract an unusually large number of students at A Level (we average about 30 A Level linguists) and in 2020 82% of these achieved A* - B grades.

 "Language is information, and information is power".
 Constantin, Killing Eve

 The outlook is very positive indeed for students who learn modern foreign languages.
-Employment rates after languages degrees are amongst the very highest.
-Employers particularly welcome graduates with good communication skills and who can offer one or more modern foreign languages.
+Britain is facing a deficit of linguists and many employers are seeking recruits with language skills.
+Languages open doors to travel, study and work in endless places in the world or at home.
+Employment rates for those with language degrees are amongst the very highest, with employers particularly welcoming graduates with good communication skills and those who can offer one or more modern foreign language.